Page Revised: 31 August 2020

 Front Door, Outer

 The beltline molding (aka "dew wipe") is one of the most commonly broken pieces of weatherstripping on the entire car, mainly because it's the only one that's really on the outside and relatively unprotected.
 Water, ice, and sun damage are very common.
-The main function of this piece is to keep water out of the door.
-With each time the window is rolled up or down, this piece will "wipe" the outer window and wick water away from the interior.
+The main function of this piece is to keep water out of the door as much as possible.
+With each time the window is rolled up or down, this piece will "wipe" the outer window and wick water away.
 Some water, in normal use, will still drip into the door itself and find its way out of the drain holes; that's considered normal.
 But with broken weatherstripping here, you can imagine what happens—excess water will lay in the bottom of the door and cause rust rather quickly.
 And that can be downright disastrous.

-For 1983-86 cars there is some good news.
-Technically you can remove your beltline trim piece and take off the old outer molding.
+For 1983-86 cars there is some good news: you can indeed restore your dew wipes to (roughly) factory condition.
+You can remove your beltline trim piece and take off the old outer molding.
 From the factory it's held on by staples; on replacement it will likely need held on by pop rivets, which may mean drilling some holes, but they won't be seen in normal use.
 And it doesn't matter if you have a vent window or not—the molding can be modified for either door style.
 Replacement beltline molding varies; we still have not come across the exact factory style, although there is some good universal stuff out there that will do the job.
 A few people have mentioned the Fairchild brand from Rock Auto, and we've also used this style before with acceptable results.
 It's a universal piece that's cut-to-fit.
 Of all the weatherstripping on the entire car, this piece seems to be the most inexpensive to replace using this universal piece.

 We've also discovered beltline kits offered by Restoration Specialties & Supply, Inc. for a pretty decent overall price, considering it's an 8-piece kit.

-Unfortunately for 1987-88 owners, the dew wipe is part of the beltline trim piece and cannot be separated.
-Replacing the dew wipe requires replacing the entire beltline trim.
-We do not know of anyone selling anything that will help you.
-You will need to find good, used pieces to replace yours in your car's style.
+Unfortunately for 1987-88 owners, the dew wipe is molded into the beltline trim piece and cannot be separated, like on earlier cars.
+To be technically correct, replacing the dew wipe requires replacing the entire beltline trim.
+We do not know of anyone selling these new; therefore you would need to find good, used pieces to replace yours in your car's style, or luck out and find NOS pieces (and don't hold your breath for that).

 Front Door, Inner